Video title

 Informative

-What Makes the Kashmir Great Lakes so Blue?
+What Makes The Kashmir Great Lakes So Blue?

 You have seen the photos of the glittering Kashmir Great Lakes, and if you have not, you are missing out.
 Anyone who visits these waters comes back raving about their vivid, cobalt blue color, the greenery that surrounds them and the sense of complet...